abhinavrathi/Algorithms-Implementation-and-Analysis/Sorting/README.md

 So, T(n) = 2T(n/2) + &theta;(n) + &theta;(1) = &theta;(nlog n)<br>
 Thus, Time Complexity if &theta;(nlog n).
 (Note: Worst Case Complexity is &theta;(n<sup>2</sup>))<br>
 Space Complexity is &theta;(1).

+##Heap Sort
+This Algorithm first builds a max-heap out of the list.
+This is achieved by using a function max_heapify which recursively swaps parent's value with the value of the larger child, provided child's value is bigger than parent's.<br>
+Once we have a max heap, our next step is to exchange first element(largest) with the last element of current heap.
+After this we reduce the heap size by 1 and call max_heapify on first element to come back to a state of max heap.
+Iteratively doing this uptill we have a heap of size 1 ensures that the list becomes sorted with the largest element at the right end and values descending towards left, giving us an ascending sort.<br>
+max_heapify takes &theta;(log n) time.<br>
+build_max_heap takes &theta;(n) time.<br>
+Thus, Time Complexity if &theta;(nlog n).
+Space Complexity is &theta;(1).